 - 1. Complete satisfactorily a minimum of 120 semester hours of courses as described under graduation requirements above and below.
 This should include a minimum of 39 semester hours of upper-level (300-400) courses unless otherwise stated in this catalog. - 2.
 Fulfill the requirements of the major or area of concentration as set forth under each academic program, including a minimum of 27 semester hours of courses at the 200-400 level in the major, 21 of which must be taken at Quincy University. - 3.
 Earn at least 30 semester hours in residency at Quincy University including 21 hours in the major or area of concentration. - 4.
 Transfer students must earn a minimum of 56 semester hours from a 4-year college or university. - B. For a second baccalaureate degree when the first degree was earned from Quincy University, a student must present a minimum of 27 hours in the second major (or area of concentration) at the 200-400 level, 21 of which must be taken in residency at Quincy University, fulfill any other requirements stated for the major as published in this catalog, and present a minimum of 144 credit hours for the combined degrees. - C. For a second baccalaureate degree when the first degree was earned elsewhere, a student must: - 1.
-Earn 30 semester hours in residency at Quincy University, including 3 hours of theology or 6 credit hours of theology taken elsewhere. - Present a minimum of 27 hours in the second major (or area of concentration) at the 200-400 level, 21 of which must be taken in residency.
-If previous courses satisfy some of the major requirements, the department will designate other courses that will enhance the major.

-3. Fulfill any other requirements stated for the major as published in this catalog.
+Earn 30 semester hours in residency at Quincy University, including 9 hours of signature coursework in the Bonaventure Program unless undergraduate coursework is approved as equivalent. - 2.
+Present a minimum of 27 hours in the second major (or area of concentration) at the 200-400 level, 21 of which must be taken in residency.
+If previous courses satisfy some of the major requirements, the department will designate other courses that will enhance the major. - 3.
+Fulfill any other requirements stated for the major as published in this catalog.